All Episodes

 This is about taking care of the hardworking men and women of this country who hadn't had a voice in so long.

-You know, it was yesterday he went to snap on tools in Wisconsin, and it's you know, I thought it was a pretty great campaign he started by American, higher American.
+And it's, you know, I thought it was a pretty great campaign he started by American, hire American.

-But this all got started even before he took office with Ford and Carrier and GM and Toyota and and Fiat Chrysler and all these other companies, now that they know that help is coming via regulation reform and and certainly when we can get the president's tax plan through where a corporate rate goes from one of the highest in the industrialized world to one of the lowest, um, it becomes an environment in which these companies now feel comfortable investing the billions of dollars.
+And certainly when we can get the president's tax plan through, where a corporate rate goes from one of the highest in the industrialized world to one of the lowest, it becomes an environment in which these companies now feel comfortable investing the billions of dollars.

-American people are seeing resolve for the first time in almost a decade.
+Whether that or whether it's Syria, whether it's everything that's going on right now, American people are seeing resolve for the first time in almost a decade.

-They're seeing conviction, they're seeing resolve.
+They're seeing resolve.

-He's out there, he's getting after it, and uh, you know, that's why consumer confidence is an all-time high.
+And that's why consumer confidence is an all-time high.

 I mean, we haven't seen consumer confidence like this since probably before Reagan.

-Well, consumer confidence.
+Well, consumer confidence?

 Look at the reduction of illegal immigration coming into the country now because we're actually enforcing the laws.